freeskylier/lier/Privacy.md

 Lantern may periodically update this policy.
 We will notify you about significant changes in the way we treat personal information by sending a notice to the email address associated with your Lantern account or by placing a prominent notice in the Lantern software.

 ## <a name="questions"></a>Questions
-Any questions about this policy or any privacy matters should be addressed to support@getlantern.org.
+Any questions about this policy or any privacy concerns should be addressed to support@getlantern.org.